Emotion and Development Branch (E & D)

 The Branch views mental illnesses as arising from abnormal development in a core set of neural circuits.
 This brings a coherent research approach, while addressing the need for work in an important, neglected area of mental health research.
 Most chronic mental illnesses in adults are the consequence of processes manifest in children and adolescents.
 Thus, the limited understanding of pathophysiology reflects, at least partly, the scant work on the pathophysiology of mental illness with a focus on development.
 A central objective in the Branch is to fill this research gap.

 Within the Branch, we focus predominately on disorders linked to disturbances in circuits that include the striatum, temporal lobes, and prefrontal cortex.
-Importantly, examining similar neural circuits allows the four groups to compare neural correlates across disorders using identical paradigms.
-By working together, individual studies conducted by the four groups can generate new insights on commonalities and differences across a range of emotional disorders.
+Importantly, examining similar neural circuits allows the three groups to compare neural correlates across disorders using identical paradigms.
+By working together, individual studies conducted by the three groups can generate new insights on commonalities and differences across a range of emotional disorders.
 The Branch devotes substantial effort to mentoring young investigators interested in the pathophysiology of mental disorders in pediatric and young adult populations.